MotherTongues/mothertongues-blog/_posts/2021-10-27-g2p-contributing.md

 ### Adding tests

 Testing your work is a really important part of software engineering.
 It lets us make changes to code and be confident that new features don't break the expected functionality of `g2p`.
 In order to add tests for your mapping, you can add a CSV/TSV/PSV file with 4 columns to `g2p/tests/public/data`.
 The name of the file should be just the input language code, for example `fra.psv` for the French tests.
-The first column in the file is for the input language code, the second is for the output language code, the third is for the input text and the fourth is for the asserted output of that mapping and input.
+The first column in the file is for the input language code, the second is for the output language code, the third is for the input text and the fourth is for the expected output of that mapping and input.
 Here is an example between French (fra) and French IPA (fra-ipa) asserting that 'manger' results in 'mɑ̃ʒe':

 ```psv
 fra|fra-ipa|manger|mɑ̃ʒe
 fra|fra-ipa|écoutons|ekutɔ̃
 ```

-There is a test running script at the root of the `g2p` project called `run_tests.py`.
+There is a script for running tests at the root of the `g2p` project called `run_tests.py`.
 You can run all of the tests here using the following:

 ```python
 python run_tests.py all